demerara151/zenhan-rs/README.md

 zenhan-rs 1
 ```

+> Unsigned integer larger than 1 is passed, it will be treated as 1.
+For example, `zenhan-rs 42` will turn on the IME.

 ## Changes

-There's no new features are added but there's a few changes.

-- Binary: 64bit binary only.
+- Binary: Only 64-bit binary is supported.
-- Size  : 3-4 times bigger than the original but still stay in tiny.
+- Size: The size is approximately 3-4 times larger than the original, but it still remains small.
-- Output: Do not output any results like 0 or 1.
+- Output: No results will be output, such as 0 or 1.
+- Safety: Rust ensures memory safety, but does not take responsibility for any issues related to 'winapi'.

 ## Settings

 Setting examples for various editors and shells to auto IME off when you leave INSERT mode.

-These examples are compatible with the original zenhan.
-Feel free to replace them with zenhan if you prefer.
+These examples are compatible with the original zenhan, and you can replace them with zenhan if you want.

 ### Neovim